The Copper Mark Standard Setting Procedure defines the process by which standards are developed and revised.

 CURRENT PUBLIC CONSULTATIONS

-The Copper Mark is undertaking a revision of the Chain of Custody Standard with the following key objectives:
+The Copper Mark is undertaking a revision of the Chain of Custody Standard.
+The draft revised Chain of Custody Standard is now open for public consultation.
+We welcome comments and feedback on the draft standard.

 - The primary purpose of this revision is to facilitate a dialogue and updates to the standard based on initial learnings from the limited uptake, including addressing barriers to uptake.